AlejandroMonn/Mundial-Score-26/README.md

 - Correct **RUNNER-UP**: **10 points**
 - Correct **THIRD PLACE**: **6 points**
 - Correct **Top Goal-Scoring Team**: **8 points**

+If you are a adminastrator o r organizing here are the steps to control everything as adminastrator:
+1st open an account on supabase
+2 create a new proyect called mundialscore
+3rd create 2 databses called ( "predicciones" and " resultados_oficiales " )
+4th for " resultados_oficiales " cretae a new column called " resultados " in the format of jsonb
+5th for "predicciones" create  the next columns ( fecha  in format timestampz, datos_juego in format jsonb and usuario in format text (string))
+6th get the API url and key and paste it on logica.js file in the first 2 VAR 7th open admin html in your pc and update the result of the matches so the software can make the calcutions  to update the leadboards

 Created by: Alejandro montoya
 Version: 1.0 (November 2025)